 Murudeshwar Ceramics Limited

-Your Directors have pleasure in presenting the Thirty fourth Annual Report on thebusiness and operations of the Company and the accounts for the financial year ended March31 2017
+The Board of Directors of your company have pleasure in presenting 36th(Thirty Sixth) Annual Report on the business and operations of the Company along withthe audited financial statements for the financial year ended March 31 2019.

 FINANCIAL SUMMARY OR HIGHLIGHTS / PERFORMANCE OF THE COMPANY